hcardamone/sap-automation-poc/readme.md

-# Welcome to SAP Test Automation Framework
+# Welcome to SAP Process Automation Robot Framework Lab

-SAP Test Automation is an automated testing framework developed using [Robot Framework](https://robotframework.org/) for QA purposes for process SAP application.
+SAP Process Automation Robot Framework Lab is an study about automated testing framework developed using [Robot Framework](https://robotframework.org/) for QA purposes for process SAP application.

 ## Writen in BDD Automation